 Ceremony celebrates Oregon Trail history

 By Marlea Hanson, staff writer

-TOLEDO — More than a hundred visitors of all ages attended the re-dedication ceremony of the historic Oregon Trail marker in Toledo on Sept.
-27, including at least a dozen people in period costumes.
+TOLEDO — More than a hundred visitors of all ages attended the re-dedication ceremony of the historic Oregon Trail marker in Toledo last September, including at least a dozen people in period costumes.